For mixed ensemble: alto saxophone, viola, percussion, piano, electronics, and two dancers; 2018

 wonted explores habitual sounds from daily routines, usually experienced as background.
 These sounds become the focus through warped and distorted perspectives until they are gradually revealed in their environment.
 There’s a juxtaposition between these activities and electronically sculpted sonorities that create underlining emotions behind the tasks at hand, invoking what might be there subconsciously.

-wonted will have its acousmatic premiere on March 24, 2018 at Spark to Stone Concert co-presented by Caution Tape Sound Collective and the Association of Canadian Women Composers at Array Space in Toronto.
-This piece has been featured on New Adventures in Sound Art'sDeep Wireless 13 Compilation and placed third in Musicworks' 2017 International Electronic Music Competition.
+wonted had its acousmatic premiere on March 24, 2018 at Spark to Stone Concert co-presented by Caution Tape Sound Collective and the Association of Canadian Women Composers at Array Space in Toronto.

 For mixed ensemble: viola, bassoon, percussion, piano, and electronics; 2017